OutsourcedGuru/syn-midi/README.md

 ## Current limitations
 * At the moment, it will accept a single note at a time, rendering this as a quarter note
-* I haven't added any of the black notes for v1.1 (expected next version)
-* For practical reasons for this version, I'm limiting the upper range of notes

 ## vexflow-syn
 The underlying vexflow-syn code fully supports some great-looking tablature, as seen below.